hyunjunian/Poor-Charlie-s-Almanack/en.md

 Motivated as I was, by midlife I should probably have turned to psychology textbooks.
 But I didn’t, displaying my share of the outcome predicted by the German folk saying “We are too soon old and too late smart.”
 However, as I later found out, I may have been lucky to avoid for so long the academic psychology that was then laid out in most textbooks.
 These would not have guided me well with respect to cults and were often written as if the authors were collecting psychology experiments as a boy collects butterflies—with a passion for more butterflies and more contact with fellow collectors and little craving for synthesis in what is already possessed.

-> The textbooks were often written as if the authors were collecting psychology experiments as a boy collects butterflies.
->

 When I finally got to the psychology texts, I was reminded of the observation of Jacob Viner, the great economist, that many an academic is like the truffle hound, an animal so trained and bred for one narrow purpose that it is no good at anything else.
 I was also appalled by the hundreds of pages of extremely nonscientific musing about comparative weights of nature and nurture in human outcomes.
 And I found that introductory psychology texts, by and large, didn’t deal appropriately with a fundamental issue: Psychological tendencies tend to be both numerous and inseparably intertwined, now and forever, as they interplay in life.
 Yet the complex parsing out of effects from intertwined tendencies was usually avoided by the writers of the elementary texts.

 Possibly the authors did not wish, through complexity, to repel entry of new devotees to their discipline.
 And possibly, the cause of their inadequacy was the one given by Samuel Johnson in response to a woman who inquired as to what accounted for his dictionary’s misdefinition of the word “pastern.”
 “Pure ignorance,” Johnson replied.
 Finally, the text writers showed little interest in describing standard antidotes to standard psychology-driven folly, and they thus avoided most discussion of exactly what most interested me.